The Sow

 The Sow (La marrana) is a 1992 Spanish rural comedy and adventure film directed and written by José Luis Cuerda which stars Alfredo Landa and Antonio Resines.

 Plot

-Starting in the Summer of 1492, the plot shows the mishaps of the common folk (two vagrants, Bartolomé and Ruy, respectively a man freed from captivity in Tunis and a desertor from the Granada War accompanied by a sow) living badly in the Crown of Castile, seeking to embark on a caravel in the harbor of Palos.
+Starting in the summer of 1492, the plot shows the mishaps of the common folk (two vagrants, Bartolomé and Ruy, respectively a man freed from captivity in Tunis and a deserter from the Granada War, accompanied by a sow) living badly in the Crown of Castile, seeking to embark on a caravel in the harbor of Palos.

 Cast

 Production

-The film is a Central de Producciones Audiovisuales and Antea Films production, and it also had support from the Ministry of Culture and Generalitat Valenciana.
+The film is a Central de Producciones Audiovisuales and Antea Films production, and also had support from the Ministry of Culture and Generalitat Valenciana.
 Shooting locations included Trujillo, Boadilla del Monte, La Alberca, and the Veruela Abbey.

 Release

 The film had its world premiere at the Valladolid International Film Festival (Seminci) in October 1992.
 It was theatrically released in Spain on 6 November 1992.